charleymroberts/ecommerce/README.md

-After some editing, the remaining errors were related to files which were automatically generated by Django when apps were created that hadn't been used in this project (which I chose not to delete in case they might be needed in future) and some single lines of code such as secret keys which cannot be broken into smaller parts without risking breaking the site: [View flake8 messages](doc/flake8.txt)
+After some editing, the remaining errors were related to files which were automatically generated by Django when apps were created that hadn't been used in this project (which I chose not to delete in case they might be needed in future) and some single lines of code such as secret keys which cannot be broken into smaller parts without risking breaking the site: [View remaining flake8 messages](doc/flake8.txt)

 ### Accessibility checking

-The Lighthouse checker was also used for accessibility scores, please see the 'testing' spreadsheet below for pages tested and results (in summary: all public pages scored between 98 and 100).
+The Lighthouse checker was also used for accessibility scores.
+See the 'testing' spreadsheet below for details of pages tested and results.
+In summary: all public pages scored between 98 and 100.

 ## Testing